click here to jump to start of article

 "Joseph died, along with all his brothers and that entire generation.
 The Jews increased and became very strong and the land was filled with them."
 (Exodus 1:6-7)

 The tide had turned.
-Immediately after the old generation died, the Jewish People spread throughout Egypt and the assimilation began.
+Immediately after the old generation died, the Jews spread throughout Egypt and the assimilation began.
 They dropped their Jewish customs and blended into secular society.

 What happens next may shock you.
 Immediately, verse 8 reports the rise of anti-Semitism in Egypt.
 What makes this so unusual is that hatred of one group for another is typically due to what sociologists call "dislike of the unlike."
-Foreigners are frequently discriminated against because they have strange customs.
-But in this case, the Egyptians didn't bother the Jews as long as they kept to themselves.
-Only once they began to resemble "regular Egyptians" did the anti-Semitism begin.
+Foreigners are discriminated against because they have strange customs.
+In this case, however, the Egyptians never bothered the Jews –as long as they kept to themselves.
+Only once they began to resemble “regular Egyptians” did the anti-Semitism begin.

 As the Torah records: